jpswade/jpswade.github.io/_posts/2008-06-18-what-is-a-hacker.md

 As I had known him for a long time, I felt obliged to help out, plus I was now interested in the questions that would be asked.

-Based on what had been said I knew they were going to be questions on defining what a hacker is and what a hacker does, something i&#8217;ve been interested in defining for quite some time.
+Based on what had been said I knew they were going to be questions on defining what a hacker is and what a hacker does, something i've been interested in defining for quite some time.

-Here&#8217;s what I said&#8230;
+Here's what I said&#8230;

 <!--more-->

 **What would you say a hacker was in your eyes?**

-It&#8217;s said that a hacker is not defined by the hacker but by others.
+It's said that a hacker is not defined by the hacker but by others.
 You soon come to realise the extent of this when the media use this term in an article about you.

 How I see it is the term is used based on a level of understanding.
 For your average Joe, who knows very little about computers outside of your basic office package may view someone who does, as a hacker.

-However, it&#8217;s likely that these more knowledgeable people do not view themselves as a hacker, and also have formed their own opinion of what a hacker is or more importantly, what a hacker isn&#8217;t.
+However, it's likely that these more knowledgeable people do not view themselves as a hacker, and also have formed their own opinion of what a hacker is or more importantly, what a hacker isn't.

 **Do you know about the history of Hackers?**

 Traditionally a &#8220;hacker&#8221; was defined as a programmer who &#8220;hacked&#8221; up bits of code.
-It&#8217;s since been defined in many different ways.
+It's since been defined in many different ways.

 Ever since the first network was constructed, there has always been hackers.
 If you build a system people will inevitably mess with it.